-'Licensing Manager'

-'Serious Misconduct'

-means a person working for a Street Trading Consent Holder an Officer employed by Arun District Council and authorised by the Group Head of Technical Services of Regulation and Enforcement in accordance with the provisions of the Local Government (Miscellaneous Provisions) Act 1982 means the Operational Manager within the Licensing Unit Includes, but is not limited to any of the following: Sexist, racist, foul or abusive language Acts of dishonesty injury to a person
+UN CIL Street Trading the selling or exposing or offering for sale any article (including a living thing) in a street Street a) any road, footway, beach or other area to which the public have access without payment; and b) a service area as defined in section 329 of the Highways Act 1980 'Consent Holder' means a Street Trader who has been granted a Consent by the Arun District Council to trade on the street 'Operator Consent' means a Consent granted by Arun District Council in respect of street trading for trading in an area comprising five or more pitches.
+'Employee' means a person working for a Street Trading Consent Holder 'Authorised Officer' or 'Licensing Officer' an Officer employed by Arun District Council and authorised by the Group Head of Technical Services of Regulation and Enforcement in accordance with the provisions of the Local Government (Miscellaneous Provisions) Act 1982 'Licensing Manager' means the Operational Manager within the Licensing Unit 'Serious Misconduct' Includes, but is not limited to any of the following: Sexist, racist, foul or abusive language Acts of dishonesty Acts of indecency Any act causing or likely to be dangerous or cause personal injury to a person consent when requested by an authorised officer licensing officer or a police officer.